JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 markdown_table(stdout, df)
 ```

 The column `:id` is used as guide on where to join.
-In addition, we may have more
+In addition, we may have
 repeated columns between the solvers.
-We inform that with argument `invartiant_cols`.
+We convery that information with argument `invariant_cols`.

 ```@example ex1
 df = join(stats, [:f, :t], invariant_cols=[:name])